PatrickJoeNg/PatrickJoeNg/README.md

-- 👋 Hi, I’m @PatrickJoeNg
+- 👋 Hi, I’m @Patrick!
+Or you can call me Pat.
 - 👀 I’m interested in ... software development and game development :)
 - 🌱 I’m currently learning ...
 Web development stuff.....HTML, CSS & Javascript.
 Also mess around with C# and Unity.
 -